nightroman/FarNet/FSharpFar/README.md

     use = .\main.fsx
 ````

+**Session load and use files**

+`load` and `use` files are used in order prepare the session for interactive work.
 Output of invoked `load` and `use` scripts is discarded, only errors and warnings are shown.

-The key `use` tells to invoke a startup script as if it is typed interactively.
+The `use` file is invoked in the session as if it is typed interactively.
+Its
-Its role is to prepare the session for interactive work and reduce typing, i.e.
+role is to prepare the session for interactive work and reduce typing, i.e.
 open modules and namespaces, set some supportive functions and values, etc.

-Sample startup script *main.fsx* for dealing with Far Manager:
+Sample `use` file for dealing with Far Manager:

 ````FSharp
     #r "FarNet.dll"